excited-bore/dotfiles/README.md

 ===========

 Includes all kinds of installers and configurations.
-Currently only focused on Bash
+Currently only focused on bash on Linux

 # Install.sh